front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

   It should be compatible.
 However you will have warnings if you use `react-helmet`.
 Simply rename it to `react-helmet-async`.
 The goal is to have a better SSR support.
 * [react-intl](https://github.com/formatjs/react-intl): `2.4.0` -> `3.2.3`
   It should be compatible for the use cases in FC.
 If you use specific features, please check them and fix them.
+  FormattedMessage no longer insert spans around your messages.
+This might lead to some styling issues.
+Add manually a `span` around your message if this is the case.
 * [react-paginate](https://github.com/AdeleD/react-paginate): `5.0.0` -> `6.3.0`
   It should be compatible [unless you were using `breakLabel`](https://github.com/AdeleD/react-paginate/blob/master/HISTORY.md#-600).
 * [react-responsive](https://github.com/contra/react-responsive): `3.0.0` -> `8.0.1`